'No need to do that' - Dyche fumes at 'inappropriate' Klopp comments after Liverpool clash

 Klopp called the Clarets' defensive style 'wrestling' and named duo Ashley Barnes and Chris Wood as instigators.

-Dyche thought the comments were "inappropriate" as he took offense to the words of a counterpart he has often disagreed with.
+Dyche thought the comments were "inappropriate" as he took offence to the words of a counterpart he has at times clashed with.

 Editors' Picks